Drakokorian/CLI_Wrapper/README.md

 ```

 The command writes operational logs to `sentinel.log` in `/var/log` on Unix or
 `C:\Temp` on Windows.
 Logs are stored in JSON with automatic rotation.
+Both the
+log file path and verbosity level are configurable via `config.json`.

 ### Testing